mascaldotfr/CoR-on-Linux/README.md

 # Introduction

-Running Regnum on Linux can be quite tricky these days, especially that the client is pretty ancient and requires libraries no more available.
+Running Regnum on Linux can be quite tricky these days, especially that the client is pretty ancient and requires libraries no more available in modern systems.

 ## Index